 ATOM organises regular screenings of feature films and documentaries for teachers all over Australia via our online booking system.
 It has also launched The Speakers Bureau – a service that connects presenters and speakers with audiences for talks and workshops in schools, universities and communities throughout Australia – and runs state, national and international conferences for media and education professionals.

-Finally, 2016 celebrates thirty-four years of the ATOM Awards, which recognise excellence in the arenas of film, television, animation and new media.
+Finally, 2017 is the thirty-fifth anniversary of the ATOM Awards, which recognise excellence in the arenas of film, television, animation and new media.

 SAE is the world’s leading educator in creative media industries.
-Established in 1976, SAE now spans the globe with fifty-four campuses in twenty-eight countries.
+Established in 1976, SAE now spans the globe with fifty-three campuses in twenty-seven countries.